westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `searchRange`:
 		The range (in pixels) over which the tactic enemy selection should search.
-AoMM will release the minion from the pathfinding AI as soon as an enemy is detected in range.
+		Should be ~400 for early pre-HM, ~800 for early HM, ~1200 for late HM.
+	* `travelSpeed`:
-	* `travelSpeed`: The speed at which the minion should travel while following the pathfinder
+		The speed at which the minion should travel while following the pathfinder.
+		Should be ~8 for early pre-HM, ~12 for early HM, ~16 for late HM.
 	* `inertia`:
 		How quickly the minion should change directions while following the pathfinder.
 		Higher values lead to slower turning.
+		Should be ~16 for early pre-HM, ~12 for early HM, ~8 for late HM.

 * `mod.Call("RegisterPathfindingPet", ModProjectile proj, ModBuff buff) -> void`
 	Register a basic cross mod combat pet.
 AoMM will run its state calculations for this minion every frame,